milkypostman/powerline/README.md

 Emacs version of the Vim powerline.

-I changed the name of this version to differentiate it from the original [Emacs Powerline](http://www.emacswiki.org/emacs/PowerLine) which is a fork of [vim-powerline](https://github.com/Lokaltog/vim-powerline).
+This is a proposed version 2.0 of the original [Emacs Powerline](http://www.emacswiki.org/emacs/PowerLine) which is a fork of [vim-powerline](https://github.com/Lokaltog/vim-powerline).

-This is a rewrite of the Emacs version because I thought the code was a little messy.
-It also didn't allow the speparators (arrows) to be dynamically sized.
-That means the mode-line was always required to be a particular size.
-This version also allows the *right* side of the mode-line to be calculated ahead of time and the fill to be more accurate.
-Thus, people can do more tweaking of the status bar.
+Improvements from this rewrite:

+* Cleaner code.
+* Try to simply be a *library* that provides functions for generating a mode-line
+* Make right-aligned text actually be flush against the right side.
+* Separators are designed to dynamically size their height based on the font settings.
+* Separators spread their width to the nearest character width.
+(This is required to make right-aligned text actually be right-aligned)

 In essence, this extensions just provides functions that can be used in the `mode-line-format`.
 The default version for powerline is: